banknich-MSIS/HoosierPrepPortal/README.md

 ---

-## License

-This project is open source and available for educational use.

----

 ## Acknowledgments

 Built at Indiana University as a tool to help students study more effectively using AI.
-Special thanks to the open-source community and everyone who contributed feedback during development.
+Special thanks to Jay Newquist and everyone who contributed feedback during development.

 ---